salikadave/react-workshop-start-here/to-do/README.md

 - [Assignments here](https://github.com/salikadave/react-workshop-start-here/blob/main/to-do/assignments.md)
 - [Project Ideas here](https://github.com/salikadave/react-workshop-start-here/blob/main/to-do/project-ideas.md)

+## 🎯 Assignment Submission Guidelines:

+- Open a PR to the template file you created earlier.
+- Add the name of the assignment and the link to the GitHub repository to where we can find the code to review your work.
+- No cheating! 🤥 The commit history will be reviewed before you grade your submission.
+- Check out the `attendes/template.md` to understand how to include links to your work.

 ## 🎯 Project Submission Guidelines:

 - Must have a `README.md` file in the root directory providing instructions on: